 The next day, it was time to travel back to New York City.
 So we headed back to the island airport and off into the sunset.

-Stay tuned for my next post on the best places to eat in the city.
+Check out this post on the best places to eat in the city.

 Thanks for hosting us Sara!